CAWSEY, Frederick Gabriel

 Add my storyBiography contributed by Sydney Technical High School

 Frederick Gabriel CAWSEY was born on the 24th of September 1894 in Mascot, NSW, Australia where he lived in Wilson Street with his family.
 His mother was Mrs Rose CAWSEY and his Father was William Gabriel CAWSEY.
-He attended Cleveland St Public School for primary school and then attended Sydney Technical High School through on a junior scholarship in 1909 (1) where he completed high school.
-Frederick worked as a Bricklayer after school
+He attended Cleveland St Public School for primary school.
+During 1908 in his last year of primary school he also earned a primary school certificate from the Royal Lifesaving Society in 1909.
+Cawsey then attended Sydney Technical High School on a junior scholarship in 1909 (1) where he completed high school.
+Frederick worked as a Bricklayer after school.

 After the war, Fredrick Gabriel CAWSEY returned to Australia on the 5th of July 1919.
 His father William Gabriel CAWSEY died in 1919.
-(2) After the war William Gabriel returned to work as a bricklayer.
-He lived until 1966 when he died in Rockwood.
+He married Esther Ruth Fairbairn in 1923.
+The couple had one son, named Mervyn Andrew Cawsey, who was born in 1929 and lived until 2006 William returned to work as a bricklayer.
+He lived until 1966 when he died in Rockwood aged 71.
 He is buried in Rockwood cemetery(3).

 References: